What SEOs Need to Know About Core Web Vitals & Performance Testing}

 But there are two major problems with field data:

-• It is sparse - since it is based on the Chrome User Experience Report, Google only have sufficient field data for a handful of pages on most websites.
+• It is sparse - since it is based on the Chrome User Experience Report, Google only has sufficient field data for a handful of pages on most websites.

 • It is based on historical performance - if you have changed something to try and improve your metrics, you'll have to wait 28 days to find out if it worked, when the fresh data has been collected.